A First-Timer’s Guide to SVWC

 Lodging

 Book early as July is a very busy time of year in the Sun Valley!
-There are plenty of vacation rentals, Airbnbs, hotels, etc. within a few miles of town.
-The closest lodging options to the event are located on the Sun Valley Resort property.
+There are plenty of lodging options, including vacation rentals, Airbnbs, hotels, etc. within a short distance of the venue.
+The closest lodging options to the event are located on-site—at the Sun Valley Resort property—within walking distance to all talks and presentations.

 Getting Around

-Mountain Rides is a public transportation bus system that runs throughout Ketchum and Sun Valley with limited service to Hailey and Galena Lodge.
-There are also car rental options available at the Friedman Memorial Airport (again, book early).
+Mountain Rides is a fabulous, clean, and safe public transportation bus system that runs throughout Ketchum and Sun Valley.
+There is also service to Hailey and Galena Lodge.
+Car rentals are available at the Friedman Memorial Airport (again, book early).

 Uber and Lyft exist, as do taxi services, but in limited supply.